Zubax/ampdrive_ad0510/manufacturing/readme.md

 # Zubax Komar power stage manufacturing instructions

-The manufacturing documents package can be found attached to the releases in this repository.
-It contains following entities:
+The manufacturing documentation package contains the following entities:

-* Gerber - all the necessary gerber files are contained here.
+* Gerber files.
-* Assembly - assembly drawings (in PDF format) and centroid files are contained here.
+* Assembly drawings (in PDF format) and centroid files.
-* BOM - a bill of materials in a form of spreadsheet.
+* BOM spreadsheet.
-* PCB stack - a file containing description of the PCB stack and layers.
+* PCB stack specification exported from the EDA.
-* Wires drawing.
+* This document.

-It should be noted that Komar is a highly reliable device and consists of AEC-Q qualified components, thus any changes to BOM are **highly undesirable**.

 The device assembly involves soldering wires.
 Considering that Digikey has a very limited choice of wires and the overall impracticality of the idea of buying wires on Digikey it is recommended to source the wires from local suppliers.
-The criteria are:

-* Wire material - copper
-* Wire type - multi stranded
-* Cross section: 2.5 mm<sup>2</sup> (AWG 12)
-* Color (red and black are used in the design)
-* Insulation material (silicone is highly recommended for its outstanding thermal resistance, although PVC may be used as well)

-### PCB properties:
+### PCB properties

-The PCB is 4 layer PCB with 35 um copper on all layers.
+The PCB is 4-layer with 35 um copper on all layers.
 Its dimensions is a circle with a diameter of 58 mm.
-PCB Total thickness is 1.55 ± 0.05 mm.
-Solder Mask color should be red, silkscreen color - white.
+The total PCB thickness is 1.6±0.1 mm.
+The solder mask color should be red, silkscreen color -- white.

 The copper layers are ordered as follows: